TKMS Wismar: 2016 to 2022: MV Werften Wismar

-In March 2016, the Malaysian-Chinese shipping company Genting Hong Kong acquired the Nordic Yards for a purchase price of 230 million euros, the shipyard in Wismar was valued at 108.5 million euros.
-Together with Lloyd Werft Bremerhaven, the shipyards in Wismar, Warnemünde and Stralsund were to operate under the name "Lloyd Werft Group" and manufacture cruise ships.
-In July 2016, however, the founding of MV Werften was announced, which is based in Wismar.
-The cruise ships are now built exclusively at the MV shipyards.
+In March 2016, the Malaysian-Chinese shipping company Genting Hong Kong acquired Nordic Yards for €230 million; the Wismar shipyard was valued at €108.5 million.
+Together with Lloyd Werft Bremerhaven, the shipyards in Wismar, Warnemünde, and Stralsund were initially intended to operate under the name “Lloyd Werft Group” and focus on the construction of cruise ships.
+However, in July 2016 the establishment of MV Werften, headquartered in Wismar, was announced, and cruise ship construction was concentrated at the MV Werften sites.

-On March 20, 2020, the production of the current shipbuilding projects was suspended and the shipyard was temporarily closed.
-This was justified by the operational restrictions due to the COVID-19 pandemic.
-Norddeutscher Rundfunk reported that the shipyard group was having trouble paying bills for the second Global-class cruise ship and expedition yacht Crystal Endeavor being built at the Warnemünde and Stralsund sites; MV shipyards have contacted the KfW and applied for liquidity support from the Corona special program.
+On 20 March 2020, production on ongoing shipbuilding projects was suspended and the shipyard was temporarily closed due to operational restrictions related to the COVID-19 pandemic.
+Norddeutscher Rundfunk reported that the shipyard group was having difficulty paying invoices for the second Global-class cruise ship and the expedition yacht Crystal Endeavor, which were being built at the Warnemünde and Stralsund sites.
+MV Werften contacted KfW and applied for liquidity assistance under the federal COVID-19 special programme.

-On January 10, 2022, the company filed for bankruptcy.
+On 10 January 2022, the company filed for bankruptcy.